wikimedia/mediawiki-extensions-Wikibase/docs/topics/change-propagation.md

-= Change propagation =
+# Change propagation {#topic_change-propagation}

 This document describes how changes to entities on the repository are propagated to client wikis.
 The goal of change propagation is to allow clients to update pages timely after information on the repository changed.

-: ''NOTE'': As of this writing in January 2017, change propagation is only possible with direct database access between the wikis (that is, inside a “wiki farm”).
+**NOTE**: As of this writing in January 2017, change propagation is only possible with direct database access between the wikis (that is, inside a “wiki farm”).

-: ''NOTE'': As of this writing in January 2017, change propagation does not support federation (change propagation between repositories) nor does it support multi-repository setups on the client wiki.
+**NOTE**: As of this writing in January 2017, change propagation does not support federation (change propagation between repositories) nor does it support multi-repository setups on the client wiki.

 Change propagation requires several components to work together.
 On the repository, we need: